percona/pg_tde/documentation/docs/index/tde-limitations.md

 ## `pg_upgrade` and encrypted relations

 !!! warning "Upgrading clusters that use TDE"
     When upgrading PostgreSQL clusters that use TDE, ensure that the destination cluster is configured with the same TDE key providers and encryption configuration as the source cluster.

-    If the encryption configuration differs, the upgraded cluster may fail to access encrypted relations.
+    If the encryption configuration differs, the upgraded cluster may fail to access encrypted relations or may not start correctly.

 ## Currently unsupported WAL tools